 When a person is constantly vomiting and suffers from diarrhea: dehydration, hypernatremia, and heart failure may follow.

 Every opioid addiction case is going to be different.
 There are many factors that are involved.
 How long you have been using opioids and how much you consume per use will contribute to the opioid withdrawal timeline and how intense the symptoms will be.
-Keeping this in mind, there are common traits that many people suffer from when they quit opioid abuse cold turkey.
+Keeping this in mind, there are common traits that many people struggle with when they quit opioid abuse cold turkey.

 During the first day of quitting, the symptoms mentioned above will begin to manifest in the body.
 Symptoms include agitation, strong palpitations, hypertension, anxiety, muscle pains, insomnia, fever, and running nose.
 During this time, it is very common for people to relapse or simply begin taking other substances in order to cope with the uncomfortable symptoms of the initial withdrawal phase.